xaralis/pardubice-grillspots/README.md

 # grillspots

+This little app allows public to suggest an appropriate place for a possible future grilling spot at Pardubice V city district.

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Run your tests

 ```
 npm run test
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).